liperama-dev/FinderKeeper/README.md

 ```

 This will create a `dist` directory containing:
-- `FinderContextualUtilities.app` - The application bundle
+- `FinderKeeper.app` - The application bundle
-- `FinderContextualUtilities.zip` - A zip file suitable for distribution
+- `FinderKeeper.zip` - A zip file suitable for distribution

 ## Requirements